Ericsson/ecchronos/docs/METRICS.md

     The effective remaining repair time (in milliseconds) for the table to be fully repaired (time ecChronos waits for cassandra to perform repair).

-* RepairFailedAttempts
+* FailedRepairTasks

-    The meter for the repair sessions that have failed for the table.
+    The counter for the repair tasks that have failed for the table.
+    A repair task is the repair of one virtual node (or token range).

+* SucceededRepairTasks

+    The counter for the repair tasks that have succeeded for the table.
+    A repair task is the repair of one virtual node (or token range).

 #### Examples